 - Anniversary badges– for those who grow with us.
 There are currently three of these badges.

-- Ambassador of Funds– asides the referral bonuses, this gives you a bragging right that you actually helped Cowrywise grow.
+- Ambassador of Funds– asides the fee waiver you get, this gives you a bragging right that you actually helped Cowrywise grow.

 - Savings Score: the good old metric.
 It will still measure your performance with your savings goals